The Gresley B17 "Sandringham" Class 4-6-0s

 The last B17s were withdrawn in 1960, and none survived into preservation.
 Many of the engine plaques from the "Footballer" locomotives were given to their respective football clubs.

-Hornby sell a OO gauge ready-to-run model of the B17.
+Hornby sell a OO gauge ready-to-run model of the B17, with a B17/6 expected in 2023.
 Crownline, PDK, and Golden Arrow Products all sell kits of the B17 in 4mm scale.
 Dean Sidings produce a resin body kit of the streamlined B17/5 in 4mm scale.
 Cornard, Jameson, and McGowan have produced kits of the B17 for 4mm scale, but they are currently unavailable.

 Dapol have recently released a ready-to-run B17 for N Gauge.